titanian229/tc-tools-public/README.md

-# Android application build using Python and Kivy.
+# Android application built using Python and Kivy.

 Handles conversion of item numbers between vendor item number and local item number using a built in SQLite database.